subvisual/subvisual.com/src/posts/2017-04-28-super-powered-vim-part-i-projections.md

 tags:
   - development
   - vim
+intro: >
-intro: "One of my main focus of the past few months has been my productivity with my text editor."
+  One of my main focus of the past few months has been my productivity with my text editor.
 ---

 One of my main focus of the past few months has been my productivity with my text editor.